qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 Note: the commands `npx qawolf azure`, `npx qawolf circleci`, and `npx qawolf gitlab` are also supported.
 Use these commands instead for [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/), [CircleCI](https://circleci.com/), and [GitLab CI/CD](https://docs.gitlab.com/ee/ci/README.html) respectively.

 You'll notice that a file called `.github/workflows/qawolf.yml` was created in your project.
 In a nutshell, this file tells GitHub to run your tests whenever a commit is pushed.
-It also automatically handles uploading debugging artifacts like video recordings of tests and detailed logs.
+It also automatically uploads debugging artifacts like video recordings of tests and detailed logs.

 We will soon edit this file to also run our smoke tests on a schedule.
 See [GitHub Actions documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow) to learn more about configuring workflows.